JanssenProject/jans/docs/admin/install/helm-install/local.md

 ## System Requirements

-For local deployments like `minikube` and `microk8s` or cloud installations in demo mode, resources may be set to the minimum as below:
+For local deployments like `minikube` and `MicroK8s` or cloud installations in demo mode, resources may be set to the minimum as below:

 - 8GB RAM
 - 4 CPU cores
 - 50GB hard-disk

-Please calculate the minimum required resources as per services deployed.
-The following table contains default recommended resources to start with.
+Use the listing below for detailed estimation of minimum required resources.
+The able contains default recommended resources to start with per service.
 Depending on the use of each service the resources may be increased or decreased.

 | Service           | CPU Unit | RAM   | Disk Space | Processor Type | Required                           |
 | ----------------- | -------- | ----- | ---------- | -------------- | ---------------------------------- |